gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 an attempt to enable tuples to be passed as a function argument list.
 In such a case, destructuring the tuple into arguments makes sense.
-Moving forward in time, that functionality was eliminated from the language so now we are just left with an ABI rule that is actively harmful to performance.
-This performance cost is significant enough that users generally avoid large tuples.
+Moving forward in time, that functionality was eliminated from the language so now we are just left with an ABI rule that is actively harmful to both compile time and runtime performance.
+The result of these issues together is that people generally do not use tuples beyond a certain size.
+As an example of this, consider the following posts by Tony Allevato: [First](https://forums.swift.org/t/pitch-improved-compiler-support-for-large-homogenous-tuples/49023/11), [Second](https://forums.swift.org/t/pitch-improved-compiler-support-for-large-homogenous-tuples/49023/40)

 ## Proposed solution